Follow these steps to apply to Tor Vergata University.

 More precise and detailed information is published on the ministerial website at the page: studiare-in-italia.it/studentistranieri

-Please Note: When submitting a Declaration of Value, Tor Vergata University of Rome reserves the right to request additional documentation.
+Please Note: When submitting a Declaration of Value, Tor Vergata University of Rome reserves the right to require additional documentation.

 In the following sections, choosing your category, you will find useful information about how to apply to our courses, deadlines, available places and documents required.